Damselfly: Behaviour

 Many damselflies have elaborate courtship behaviours.
 These are designed to show off the male's distinctive characteristics, bright colouring or flying abilities, thus demonstrating his fitness.
 Calopteryx males will hover in front of a female with alternating fast and slow wingbeats; if she is receptive she will remain perched, otherwise she will fly off.
 The male river jewelwing (Calopteryx aequabilis) performs display flights in front of the female, fluttering his forewings while keeping his hindwings still, and raising his abdomen to reveal the white spots on his wings.
 Platycypha males will hover in front of a female, thrusting their bright white legs forward in front of their heads.
-Flattened tibia and bright leg colouring are seen in Platycnemis phasmovolans and a few other Platycnemididae including the extinct Yijenplatycnemis huangi.
-Rhinocypha will bob up and down, often low over fast-flowing forested and shaded streams, displaying their bright-coloured bodies and wings.
+Flattened tibia and bright leg colouring are seen in Platycnemis phasmovolans and a few other Platycnemididae, including the extinct Yijenplatycnemis huangi.
+Rhinocypha bobs up and down, often low over fast-flowing forested and shaded streams, displaying its bright-coloured body and wings.
+Some species (R. biceriata, R. humeralis) have a foot waggling behaviour: they thrust a leg forward and vibrate it towards ovipositing females while in flight.
+Vibrating the tibia is seen in Libellago semiopaca despite it lacking bright colouration on the tibia suggesting that foot waggling is a generalized excitary signal in Chlorocyphidae damselflies.
+Foot waggling has been observed in Calopteryx sp., Platycypha fitzsimonsi, and Platycypha caligata.
 Male members of the family Protoneuridae with vividly coloured wings display these to visiting females.
 Swift forktail (Ischnura erratica) males display to each other with their blue-tipped abdomens raised.